-Leaving the scene of property damage is considered a misdemeanor crime in Massachusetts.
-Leaving the scene of property damage is the same as a hit and run.
+Leaving the scene of property damage is a misdemeanor crime in Massachusetts.
+It is the same as a hit and run.

-Most Recent Leaving Scene of Property Damage Win
+Most Recent Win

-The penalty for leaving the scene of property damage in Massachusetts, is House of Correction imprisonment for not less than 2 weeks or not more than 2 years, or a fine of not less than $20 or not more than $200 or both.
+The penalty in Massachusetts, is House of Correction imprisonment for not less than 2 weeks or not more than 2 years.
+Or a fine of not less than $20 or not more than $200 or both.
 If this a subsequent offense it may not be filed or continued without a finding.
 Except upon motion and judge’s certificate that such is in the interests of justice.
 The RMV may and shall unless judge recommends otherwise revoke license for 60 days or, for subsequent offenses within 3 years, for 1 year.
 The RMV may revoke registration if defendant is owner or has exclusive control of vehicle.

 Massachusetts Leaving the Scene of Property Damage Lawyer